 David Eggleton is a mesmeric performance poet and writer.
-Of Polynesian descent, he grew up between Fiji and New Zealand.
+Part Polynesian, he grew up between Fiji and New Zealand.
 Eggleton’s many awards include PEN Best First Book of Poetry, the Robert Burns Fellowship and, uniquely among New Zealand poets, he was London Time Out’s Street Entertainer of the Year in 1985.
 He has been five-times Book Reviewer of the Year in the Montana New Zealand Book Awards and has also produced several documentaries, CDs and short films.
-In 2019, he was appointed the New Zealand Poet Laureate.
 Eggleton is available to visit schools through the Writers in Schools programme.

 FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE

 Eggleton, David (1952 -), came to prominence in the 1980s as a performance poet in New Zealand and overseas.
 While his mesmeric incantations and entranced eclecticism of language are certainly at their best in performance, and while his references often draw on the alternative cultures of his audiences, he has increasingly been recognised as a distinctive voice in the development of a localised New Zealand poetic language.